emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Many companies in Europe have integrated sustainability improvements into their core business strategies.
 It is driven by a growing awareness of environmental issues and regulatory requirements like CSRD (Corporate Sustainability Reporting Directive), a regulatory framework proposed by the European Commission to enhance corporate transparency and ensure that companies provide comparable information to assess their sustainability performance.

 Sustainability impacts numerous aspects of the life cycle management (LCM) of devices.
-In this draft we discuss the advantages of leveraging existing device modularity to introduce eco-designed components in the networks.
+In this draft we discuss the advantages of leveraging existing devices modularity to introduce eco-designed components in the networks while being able to assess the gains in sustainability.

 The rational is the urgent need to start decreasing resource consumption by simply replacing devices components.
-It can be view as a very basic use case of GREEN-bof approach which enable the comparison  of power consumption of legacy line cards with eco-designed line cards.
+It can be view as a very basic use case of GREEN-bof {{GREEN-BOF}} approach which enable the comparison  of power consumption of legacy line cards with eco-designed line cards.

 # Conventions and Definitions